Episcopal Diocese of Rochester

 Our Faith

 Together, we live the Christian life.
 We gather for worship and prayer to strengthen each other as seekers and followers of Jesus Christ.
-We believe that God forgives and makes us whole We work to proclaim our beliefs in all we do and say.
+We believe that God forgives and makes us whole.
+We work to proclaim our beliefs in all we do and say.
 We seek to see the holy in every living being, loving others as we do ourselves.
 We respect the dignity of every person, working for God’s justice to be available to all.

 Our Parishes

 We have parishes in Allegany, Livingston, Monroe, Ontario, Schuyler, Steuben, Wayne, and Yates counties - view the parish map to see parishes near you.
-The Episcopal Church Welcomes You.

 View a list of churches by city/town names